Sunday, June 23, 2013

 Washington and Lincoln Portrait

 When you were a kid did you put crayon shavings between two layers of wax paper and then melt them with an iron?
 I thought of this the other day and had an idea.
 I found an image of Lincoln and Washington online and printed them.
 We put one of the images under wax paper and drew the outline of the facial features.
+Then, we made shavings of crayons that were face color, black and greys.
+You can use a pencil sharpener.
+Just don't push too hard.

 You will want to put a paper towel onto an iron safe surface and place your wax paper on top of the towel.
 Now, fill in the areas with crayon shavings.
 Just as Lucy is doing here.